Chemistry is essential to our modern society.

 Apart from the fascination of understanding how things around (and inside) us work at the molecular level, chemistry affects every one of us, every day of our lives.

 Some people regard chemistry as a dirty, non-green subject.
 They are quite wrong!
 The reality is that if you wish to do something about, for example, environmental pollution, a thorough understanding of chemistry is essential.
 Today’s chemists are at the forefront in helping to control, reduce and avoid pollution.

-If you enjoy the interaction of atoms and molecules, along with the bangs, the colours, the smells, and making new substances then AS and A2 Chemistry should appeal to you.
+If you enjoy the interaction of atoms and molecules, along with the bangs, the colours, the smells, and making new substances then A Level Chemistry should appeal to you.

-Chemistry A-level is demanding and compliments subjects such as Biology, Physics, Maths and Geography.
+The course is demanding and complements subjects such as Biology, Physics, Maths and Geography.
 If you study A-level Chemistry then you should be able to ask “Why?” and get a good answer.
-You will find AS Chemistry explains chemical ideas mostly using words, while A2 Chemistry involves more mathematical explanations, while broadening the topics studied at AS.
+You will learn how to explain chemical ideas with both words and mathematical concepts.

-Our teaching sets are relatively small and lessons are dynamic.
+Our teaching sets are small and lessons are dynamic.
 There is an emphasis on practical work and students are expected to contribute fully to lively discussions.
-We encourage students to be independent learners and urge them to make good use of our extensive departmental library.
-National competitions provide extra stimulation away from the demands of the syllabus and in previous years, our students have been involved in demonstrating exciting experiments to younger pupils in pyrotechnics club.
+A comprehensive system of tutorials affords our A level students the opportunity to think independently and we urge all year groups to make good use of our extensive departmental library.
+National competitions, both practical and theoretical provide extra stimulation away from the demands of the syllabus.